GLiT: Neural Architecture Search for Global and Local Image Transformer: Experiments

 In this section, we conduct experiments to demonstrate the necessity of our searching space and effectiveness of Hierarchical Neural Architecture Searching method.
 All ablation studies are based on our GLiT-Tiny model on ImageNet using the same training setting as before.

 {\bf{Searching Space.}} The proposed searching space includes two levels, the global-local distribution and the detailed architecture of all modules.
-To verify the effectiveness of both levels, we investigate our model with the model searched only on global-local distribution (`Only distribution' in Table~\ref{tab:absp}), and the baseline model Deit-Tiny with human design.
-The model with only global and local distribution searched performs much better than the baseline model Deit-Tiny without NAS.
+To verify the effectiveness of both levels, we investigate our model with the model searched only on global-local distribution (`Only distribution' in Table~\ref{tab:absp}), and the baseline model DeiT-Tiny with human design.
+The model with only global and local distribution searched performs much better than the baseline model DeiT-Tiny without NAS.
 It also outperforms the best human-designed architecture with global-local information ($73.98\%$ in Table~\ref{tab:conv}), improving the accuracy by about 1.5\%.
 The performance gains come from the optimal transformer architecture with proper global-local information distribution searched by our method.
 After considering the detailed architecture of all modules, the final model (`Ours') further improves the accuracy about 1\%, which is significant on ImageNet.
+Besides, we also compare our search space with that in NLP-NAS~\cite{findfast-2020}.
+The search space in~\cite{findfast-2020} includes the expansion ratio (query, key and value) and MLP ratio.
+The searched model from the NLP-NAS search space achieves a 73.4\% top-1 accuracy on ImageNet, which is 1.2\% higher than DeiT but 2.9\% lower than ours.
+Directly using the search space in~\cite{findfast-2020} limits performance improvements.
+Our search space and search method are more effective, which are our two main contributions.
 The experimental results in Table~\ref{tab:absp} demonstrate all components in our searching space is essential for an excellent vision transformer.

 {\bf{Searching Method.}} We compare the proposed searching method with the baseline NAS method (SPOS) and random search baseline.
 All searching methods are used in our proposed search space.
 For fair comparisons, we train the supernet of SPOS for 200 epochs, which is the same as the training epochs in ours.
 After supernet training, we select 5 architectures and retrain them for SPOS and ours.
 For the random baseline, we randomly sample and retrain 5 networks.
 The architecture with the highest retraining accuracy are chosen as the final model.
 In Table~\ref{tab:SPOS}, our method achieve much better performance than the SPOS method and random search baseline.
 The performance improvement is from our hierarchical searching method, which reduce the searching space effectively in all stages.
 For SPOS method, since the supernet is constructed by the huge search space, the optimization of the supernet is different, even with the double training epochs compared with our supernet.
 Due to the insufficient training, the subnet with lower computation will converge faster and the searched result on the validation set tends to be a model with lower computation as shown in Table~\ref{tab:SPOS}.
 Not only the model in Table~\ref{tab:SPOS}, but also the other four models in the top-5 models identified by SPOS have small flops of 1.0G, 0.9G, 0.9G, and 0.9G.
 As a result, the searching result with vanilla SPOS method has performance even worse than random search.